U.S. Stocks Set to End the Week Higher

 ADVERTISEMENT

-The Dow Jones Industrial Average was recently up 39 points, or 0.2%, at 22064.
-The S&P 500 rose 0.2%, up slightly for the week, and the Nasdaq Composite added 0.2%, but was headed toward a weekly loss.
+The Dow Jones Industrial Average was recently up 44 points, or 0.2%, at 22070.
+The S&P 500 rose 0.1%, up slightly for the week.
+The index was on track for its 12th consecutive session without a daily move of at least 0.3% in either direction -- its longest such streak on record.

+The Nasdaq Composite added 0.1%, but was headed toward a weekly loss.

 Hiring in July Was Better Than Expected